 What is Houseparty?

 **COVID-19 note related to Houseparty: Houseparty is currently the most popular social media/video streaming platform in the App Store.
 Kids are flocking to it!
 The quick bottom line is that it’s fun but kids need to be sure to “lock the chat” to prevent trolls from showing up.
-You can read more details below.
+You can read more details below or watch the video above.

 Description: Houseparty is a really fun way to have a group video chat – almost like FaceTiming with up to eight people at once.
 Users invite people to join their “party” with a text message.